Roane State Community College

 - A travel advance in the amount of 100% of the estimated trip expenses may be allowed, provided the following conditions are met:

-- A request for the advance, including estimated expenses, is submitted to the Executive Vice President for Business and Finance and is approved.
+- A request for the advance, including estimated expenses, is submitted to the Vice President for Business and Finance and is approved.

 - One person from the athletic department or coach staff member who is familiar with the travel regulations (trip coordinator) will be responsible for the advance and all bills connected with team or group travel.